Club History

 1945 - 1950

-At the end of the war, an emergency committee was quickly started to reconstitute the club, and by 1946, the club could hold its first Annual open tournament.
+Following the end of the war, an emergency committee was formed to reconstitute the Club, and by 1946 the Annual Open Tournament had once again taken place.

 1950 - 1960